Hospitality industry in the United Kingdom: Companies

+Stonegate Pub Company

 The Stonegate Pub Company (based close to the M1 in Luton) is the largest pub group in the UK, after it bought Ei Group in March 2020 for £3 billion.

+Whitbread

 Before it sold Costa Coffee in January 2019, Whitbread, in Houghton Regis in Bedfordshire, was the UK's largest hotel and restaurant group, owning Premier Inn, Brewers Fayre and Beefeater.

+Premier Inn

 Premier Inn was developed and expanded in the 2000s largely during the leadership of Alan C. Parker, the chief executive of Whitbread.

+Compass Group

 Compass Group, in Chertsey in Surrey, is the largest contract foodservice company in the world.
 Sodexo UK employs around 43,000 people, and Compass Group UK has 45,000.